NingLu-Ultrasound/ninglu-ultrasound.github.io/_pages/about.md

 My research interests include biomedical ultrasound, image-guided therapy and interventions, medical instrumentation, AI-powered imaging algorithms, parallel computing, and wearable devices and sensors.
 As a systems engineer, I have experience across the entire system development cycle—from ideation, design, and simulation/modeling to building hardware and software and testing systems in clinical settings for target applications.

 I am deeply passionate about creating solutions that deliver meaningful impact for patients and users.
 I believe that for every engineering or research challenge, a solution—or an analog to it—exists, often outside the narrow scope of our specific field.
 By learning from one another across disciplines, we can unlock the keys to innovative solutions together.
-If you're interested in learning more about my research or collaborating on exciting projects, feel free to reach out!
+If you're interested in learning more about my research or collaborating on exciting projects, feel free to contact me!

 ## Recent news